logzio/logz-docs/_source/user-guide/infrastructure-monitoring/metrics-explore-prometheus.md

 A time series is a collection of pairs, each including a timestamp and value.
 Time series is uniquely identified by its metric name and a set of labels.

-For example, these are all seperate time series:
+For example, these are all distinct time series:

 `temperature{city=”NY”}`